GrinninBarrett/e-commerce-back-end/README.md

 # 💻 E-Commerce 🛍️ Back End

-This is a back end application that uses MySQL2 and Sequelize to create tables for an e-commerce database and perform all [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) operations for each table.
+This is a back end application that uses MySQL2 and Sequelize to create tables for an e-commerce database and an [Express](https://expressjs.com/) API to perform all [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) operations for each table.
 The user can add, view, update, and delete categories, products, and tags.

 ---